-plagiarism Source-code detection in programming assignments is a task many higher education academics carry out.
-Source-code plagiarism in programming assignments occurs when students reuse source-code authored by someone else. either intentionally or adequately unintentionally, and fail to acknowledge the fact that the particular sourcecode is not their own [11].
+Source-code plagiarism detection in programming assignments is a task many higher education academics carry out.
+Source-code plagiarism in programming assignments occurs when students reuse source-code authored by either someone else, intentionally or unintentionally, and fail to adequately acknowledge the fact that the particular sourcecode is not their own [11].
 Once similarity between students work is detected, the academic proceeds with the task of investigating this similarity.
 The investigation process involves comparing the detected source-code files for plagiarism by examining their similar sourcecode fragments.